StackExchange/dnscontrol/documentation/commands/init.md

 2. If the chosen DNS provider also works as a registrar, `init` offers to reuse the same account for nameserver (NS) delegation.
 3. Otherwise pick a registrar.
 The registrar is where the domain itself is registered.
 Pick `NONE` to manage the registrar outside DNSControl.
 4. For each provider `init` prints the API settings URL so you can open it from your terminal before answering the prompts.
 5. `init` prompts for every `creds.json` field registered for the provider.
+Each prompt shows the `creds.json` key name in brackets (e.g. `API Token [apitoken] (required)`) so you always know which entry you are filling.
 Secret fields mask the input.
 Fields that carry newlines, such as a PEM encoded private key, open your `$EDITOR` so the full block can be pasted without being split up.
 Providers that support multiple auth methods (for example TransIP) use an internal selector so only the relevant fields are prompted.
 6. `init` verifies the DNS provider credentials by instantiating the provider and calling `ListZones`.
 When verification fails (for example a typo in the API token), `init` prints the error and offers to retry or abort.
 Retrying re-prompts for the credential fields only; the provider selection and entry name are kept.
 7. `init` verifies the registrar credentials by instantiating the registrar.
 The same retry and abort choices apply.
 When the registrar reuses the DNS provider account (step 2), this step is skipped.
 8. When DNS credential verification succeeded and the provider returned zones, `init` offers a multi-select list so you can pick the domains to manage.
 You can also add extra domains manually.
 When no zones are available (for example when the DNS provider is NONE), `init` falls back to a free form prompt.